Home Web Development Flask Framework Cookbook - Second Edition

 How it works...

-Flask is intelligent enough to pick up only those configuration variables that are written in uppercase.
-This allows us to define any local variables in our configuration files/objects and leave the rest to Flask.
+Flask is intelligent enough to pick up only configuration variables that are written in uppercase.
+This allows us to define any local variables in our configuration files and objects and leave the rest to Flask.

-The best practice to use configurations is to have a bunch of default settings in app.py or via any object in our application itself and then override the same by loading it from the configuration file.
-So, the code will look like this:
+The best practice when using configurations is to have a bunch of default settings in app.py, or via any object in the application itself, and to then override the same by loading it from the configuration file.
+So, the code will look as follows:

 app = Flask(__name__)